Jake-Shiel-Data/Data_Analysis/R/README.md

 # R Learning Journey & Projects
 ## Welcome to My R Learning Repository

 Hello!
-I'm Jake Shiel, and this repository is a showcase of my R learning journey.
+This repository is a showcase of my R learning journey.
 This space captures my progress as I advance from basic R concepts to more sophisticated data analysis techniques.
 My goal is to leverage R’s powerful capabilities for data manipulation and statistical analysis, turning raw data into actionable insights.